algbio/themisto/README.md

 ## Quick start

 To build the Themisto index for a set of genomes, you need to pass in a text file that contains the paths to the FASTA files of the genomes, one file per line.
-Each FASTA file is given a different color 0,1,2,3... in the same order as the appear in the list.
+Each FASTA file is given a different color 0,1,2,3... in the same order as they appear in the list.
 There are three example genomes of E. coli in `example_input` and a file at `example_input/coli_file_list.txt` listing the file names.
 To build the index for this data, run the following command:

 ```
 ./build/bin/themisto build -k 31 -i example_input/coli_file_list.txt --index-prefix my_index --temp-dir temp --mem-megas 2048 --n-threads 4 --file-colors --reverse-complements